-Gluten-Free, Allergy-Friendly Halloween Sweets
+Gluten-Free Halloween Sweets

-Theres no trick to these kid-favorite treats
+There’s no trick to these kid-favorite gluten-free Halloween treats.

 Gluten-free, allergy-friendly Halloween treats are within your reach—without scary food allergens and sugar overload.
 As the mother of four sons, one whose birthday is close to Halloween, I have a built-in theme for parties.
 The trick is to serve tasty, child-friendly foods without gluten and other common allergens and still satisfy my goal of nutritious eating.

 With more companies now offering gluten-free and “free-from” products, the list of allowable candies is growing.
 Unfortunately, they often contain artificial additives, plus a large amount of sugar or high fructose corn syrup.
 It’s easy to become complacent and decide to look the other way on Halloween—but it can become a slippery slope of unhealthy eating that’s hard to correct come November.
 Then begins the holiday season with even more indulgence.

 Not to appear a Scrooge—I love a good treat!—but my passion is to make fun, gluten-free foods that are safe, delicious and nutritious.
 It can be done.
 These recipes show you how.